Odonno/surrealdb-presence-demo/README.md

 - `/events` - list of SurrealDB events
 - `/migrations` - list of db migrations that will be automatically applied
 - `/src`
+  - `/api` - TanStack query hooks
   - `/components`
+  - `/constants`
+  - `/contexts` - Theme and SurrealDB providers
+  - `/hooks` - custom React hooks
+  - `/lib` - functions and app models
+  - `/mutations` - surql query files to create or update data, using SurrealDB events
   - `/pages`
-  - `/contexts` - Theme and SurrealDB providers
   - `/queries` - surql query files to query the database, using SurrealDB tables
-  - `/mutations` - surql query files to create or update data, using SurrealDB events
-  - `/lib` - functions and app models
-  - `/constants`